sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-3-workflow/cp-starter-ibpm-employeeonboarding-3-workflow.md

 [ACCORDION-BEGIN [Step 2: ](Configure sample application)]

-SAP Cloud Platform Workflow supports the **multi-target** application model to create, build, and deploy workflow applications in the Cloud Foundry environment.
+SAP Cloud Platform Workflow supports the `multitarget` application model to create, build, and deploy workflow applications in the Cloud Foundry environment.
 A multi-target application contains multiple modules created with different services, build and deployed to different targets but with a common lifecycle.

 An MTA model is a platform-independent description of the different modules, their dependencies and the configuration data that they expose, and the resource that they require to run.
 This model is specified using YAML (<https://yaml.org>).